-So, in terms of managing the renovation project and any capital related items, that's where we work with our partners at the Nunavut Housing Corporation.
+In terms of managing the renovation project and any capital related items, that's where we work with our partners at the Nunavut Housing Corporation.
 The operation side is handled by Health.
 Through Pimakslavik Corporation, the operators of the facility, we work to identify any capital related needs.
 We would, at the time, flag them to Nunavut Housing Corporation for repair.
 The windows, I believe, have been replaced.
-So that's been a great improvement.
+That has been a great improvement.
 I have heard from the staff and some of the residents.
 However, there may be future work needed to keep that facility up to code and keep it in good condition for the residents. (interpretation) Thank you, Mr. Chairman.

 Mr. Savikataaq: Thank you, Mr. Chairman.
-Just a clarification.
-The minister said at that time the building was owned by Housing Corp, has there been a change in ownership then?
+Just a clarification, the minister said at that time the building was owned by the housing corporation.
+Has there been a change in ownership then?
 Thank you.

 Hon.
-John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) We're currently in the process of transferring over the maintenance responsibilities from the

-Nunavut Housing Corporation to Community and Government Services. (interpretation) Thank you, Mr. Chairman.
+John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) We're currently in the process of transferring over the maintenance responsibilities from the Nunavut Housing Corporation to Community and Government Services. (interpretation) Thank you, Mr. Chairman.

 Mr. Savikataaq: Thank you, Mr. Chairman.
 The minister stated the kitchen deficiencies were fixed, and the windows were replaced.
-Up to date, is that the only renovations that has been done to the facility?
+Up to date, is that the only renovation that has been done to the facility?
 Thank you.

 Hon.
-John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) There may have been other work that has been done, in terms of ongoing lifecycle type of maintenance but the work on the windows as well as the work to address the deficiencies in the kitchen.
-Those are the two items that come to mind.
-I am able to seek out additional details from Nunavut Housing Corporation if the members have any interest.
-Ma'na Itsivauta.
+John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) There may have been other work that has been done in terms of ongoing lifecycle type of maintenance.
+The work on the windows as well as the work to address the deficiencies in the kitchen, those are the two items that come to mind.
+I am able to seek out additional details from the Nunavut Housing Corporation if the members have any interest. (interpretation) Thank you, Mr. Chairman.

-Chairman: I thank you Minister Main.
-I think the Committee would like to see that information in detail come forward.
-I know that there are other issues that I am familiar with, I'd like to see that we are remedied.
+Chairman: I thank you, Minister Main.
+I think the committee would like to see that information in detail come forward.
+I know that there are other issues that I am familiar with; I would like to see that they are remedied.
 Mr. Savikataaq.

 Mr. Savikataaq: Thank you, Mr. Chairman.
-Mr. Chairman, when the Member was on this side too he was a big advocate for building elders care in every community if possible.
-Like to know what is the biggest barrier as to why the Government will, I know that they are working on regional facilities right now.
-What is the biggest barrier from bringing in more elder care facilities into the none regional communities.
+When the member was on this side too, he was a big advocate for building elder care facilities in every community if possible.
+I would like to know what is the biggest barrier as to why the government will....
+I know that they are working on regional facilities right now.
+What is the biggest barrier from bringing in more elder care facilities into the non-regional communities?
 Thank you.

 Hon.
-John Main: Ma'na Itsivauta.
-There are a number of barriers.
-I think the limited Capital dollars are barrier in terms of infrastructure not just for Health but for many departments.
-So, that is definitely a factor.
-I think another barrier that we are dealing with is the lack of a plan or a strategy that would identify the needs.
-In terms of what types of facilities or what type of housing is needed and where are they needed.
-And, that's I think precisely why we decided in our mandate to put out a Comprehensive Elders Strategy in there.
-It is a multi-facet issue, it is not just a Health issue.
-There are housing aspects, there are aspects related to Family Services.
-There are Justice related aspects when it comes to things like elder abuse.
-So, it's a large issue on terms of what types of housing and facilities are needed.
-So, those are two that comes to mind.
-I am sure that there are others.
-Ma'na Itsivauta.
+John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) There are a number of barriers.
+I think the limited capital dollars are a barrier in terms of infrastructure not just for Health but for many departments, so that is definitely a factor.

+I think another barrier that we are dealing with is the lack of a plan or a strategy that would identify the needs in terms of what types of facilities or what type of housing is needed and where are they needed.
+That's, I think, precisely why we decided in our mandate to put out a comprehensive elders strategy in there.

+It is a multi-faceted issue; it is not just a health issue.
+There are housing aspects.
+There are aspects related to family services.
+There are justice-related aspects when it comes to things like elder abuse.
+It's a large issue in terms of what types of housing and facilities are needed.

+Those are two that come to mind; I am sure that there are others. (interpretation) Thank you, Mr. Chairman.